AlimardanAhmadov/fakejira/README.rst

 django-fakejira test python library
 ===================================

 This is sample code used in the Real Python article [Writing an Installable Django App](???).
-The article describes how to take an app from an existing Django project and make it a stand-alone installable package avilable on PyPI.
+The article describes how to take an app from an existing Django project and make it a stand-alone installable package available on PyPI.

 Installable App
 ---------------